 Read the rule: Maryland Rule 3-646

 A garnishee may not fire or dismiss a debtor simply because the employee’s wages are being garnished.

 Federal law limits the amount of earnings that can be garnished to 25 percent of the debtor’s disposable income.
 Disposable income is the amount of earnings present after legally required deductions (e.g. federal or state taxes, Social Security, unemployment, medical insurance.)
 For debtors earning near minimum wage, the debtor must be left with an amount equal to 30 times the federal minimum hourly wage.
 This rule does not necessarily apply for collection of child support or past due child support.

-A garnishee (employer) can oppose the garnishment by filing a motion with the Court.
-An employer is not required to turn over property that is not in the employer's possession, or to collect from the employee any tips that have been paid directly to the employee by the employer’s customers.
-An Employer may also claim that the garnishment sought by the creditor are exempt earnings that belong to the debtor (employee).
-The court may release some or all of the property if the judgment has been vacated, has expired, or has been satisfied, if property is exempt, or if the judgment creditor fails to comply with court rules.
+A garnishee can oppose the garnishment by filing a motion with the Court.
+A garnishee is not required to turn over property that is not in its possession, or to collect from the debtor/employee any tips that have been paid directly to the employee by the employer’s customers.
+A garnishee may also claim that the garnishment sought by the creditor is exempt earnings that belong to the debtor.
+The court may release some or all of the property if the judgment has been vacated, has expired, or has been satisfied, if property is exempt, or if the creditor fails to comply with court rules.